EvanKaeding/dashberry-pi/scheduler/scheduler.md

 # Configuration

-The scheduler will be configured using a yaml file.
-A separate configuration file is preferable to hard-coded values for lots of reasons (ease of customization, ability to add a GUI config menu in the future, etc.) yaml is preferable over JSON and other config file variants because:
+The scheduler will be configured using a JSON file.
+A separate configuration file is preferable to hard-coded values for lots of reasons (ease of customization, ability to add a GUI config menu in the future, etc.) JSON is preferable over yaml and other config file variants because:

++ JSON is ubiquitous
++ JSON is light and fast
-+ yaml is generally better for human reading
++ JSON is human readable
-+ Although JSON is considered faster, the file contents are stored and accessed locally, so network latency is not a concern
-+ yaml and Python tend to work better together due to shared indentation schemes
++ We don't really need any of the specialized functionality associated with yaml files (serializing native arbitrary data structures)